mrapp-ke/MLRL-Boomer/README.md

 This project provides a scikit-learn implementation of "BOOMER" - an algorithm for learning gradient boosted multi-label classification rules.

+The algorithm was first published in the following paper:

+*Rapp M., Loza Mencía E., Fürnkranz J., Nguyen VL., Hüllermeier E. (2020) Learning Gradient Boosted Multi-label Classification Rules.
+In: Machine Learning and Knowledge Discovery in Databases.
+ECML PKDD 2020.
+Lecture Notes in Computer Science.
+Springer, Cham*

+If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned paper.

 ## Project structure

 ```